mjpalmowski/CAN-BUS-control-R4875G1-with-ESPHome-and-MQTT/README.md

 ### Power supply

-You can supply the ESP32 using a USB cable, or if your Battery is allways conected, you can also use a buck converter:
+You can supply the ESP32 using a USB cable, or if your Battery is allways connected, you can also use a buck converter:

 Google Search: DC-DC 60V 5V 2A Buck Regulator